swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 #### 5.4.4.
 Authentication Context and Level of Assurance Handling

-This framework defines a number of authentication context identifiers (URIs), where each such identifier specifies a defined Level of Assertion and may define specific requirements on the authentication process.
+This framework defines a number of authentication context identifiers (URI), where each such identifier specifies a defined Level of Assertion and may define specific requirements on the authentication process.
 There can be multiple authentication context URIs representing the same Level of Assertion, but one authentication context URI always identifies one defined Level of Assurance.
 For example, requests for authentication from a Signature Service that requires a sign message to be displayed as part of the authentication process will request a different authentication context URI (see [section 7](#authentication-for-signature)) than a typical Service Provider just requesting authentication of a user, even if the requested Level of Assurance is the same.

-Identity Providers SHALL exclusively use the requested authentication context in `<saml2p:AuthnRequest>` in the `<saml2:AuthnContextClassRef>` element under the `<saml2p:RequestedAuthnContext>` element, to determine the requested authentication process and Level of Assurance.
+Identity Providers SHALL exclusively use one of the requested authentication contexts in `<saml2p:AuthnRequest>` in the `<saml2:AuthnContextClassRef>` element under the `<saml2p:RequestedAuthnContext>` element, when present, to determine the requested authentication process and Level of Assurance.
 The Identity Provider SHALL respond with an error `<saml2p:StatusCode>` with the value `urn:oasis:names:tc:SAML:2.0:status:Requester`
 \[[SAML2Core](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)\]
-if the requested authentication context is not supported.
+if no requested authentication context is supported.
 If no requested authentication context is present in the `<saml2p:AuthnRequest>`, the Identity Provider MAY return the result of a default authentication process that is consistent with the Identity Providers metadata.

 **Note**: The Identity Provider does not have to consider the service entity categories (\[EidEntCat\]) declared in the Service Provider’s